·

 Lunch

-The back counter is where you can watch them make their famous crispy-bottom sheng jian bao (pan-fried pork buns).
-I also like Great Eastern, an authentic and affordable dim sum spot.
+The back counter is where you can watch their famous crispy-bottom sheng jian bao (pan-fried pork buns) being made.

 MidAfternoon

-After lunch, head to the Mission District (aka the Mission) and Mission Dolores, San Francisco’s oldest surviving building and a remnant of the Spanish colonial era.
-Be sure to check out the mission’s art and visit the garden and cemetery.
+Head over to Mission Dolores, San Francisco’s oldest surviving building and a remnant of the Spanish colonial era.

-You’ll definitely want to check out the inspiring murals along Balmey Alley and Clarion Alley.
 If you’re interested in knowing more about the murals, a local resident leads tours on Saturdays, bookable through the Precita Eyes Mural Arts and Visitor Center.

 Evening